MSingerLab/COMETSC/docs/source/quickstart.rst

 .. code-block:: console

-   $ hgmd marker_file tsne_file cluster_file output/
+   $ Comet marker_file vis_file cluster_file output/

 After this command is entered, COMET will run in the terminal, processing your data.
-See :doc:`Examples<examples>` for details on what this should look like.
+See some :doc:`examples<Output>` for details on what this should look like.

 The optional statements are described as follows: